JavaScript-santiloopz/js-concepts/docs/primitives.md

     Symbols (uncommon), used to hide implementation details.
     BigInts (uncommon and new), used for math on big numbers.

+### Numbers
+ECMAScript standardizes numbers as `double precision float 64`.
+But to avoid having to store ALL numbers in such a space consuming format, engines have some freedom to choose internal representations, so internally they tend to represent integer numbers as 32 compliment numbers.

 #### Intresting quirk
 ```javascript
 typeof(null) === 'object';